Yeeloman/Yeelofiles/scripts/SETUP_HID_PERMISSIONS.md

 - **Permissions**: `0660` (read/write for owner and group)
 - **Backups**: Automatic timestamped backups of existing rules

-## Suggested Script Name

-Consider renaming to: `setup-hid-permissions.sh`

-This name is:
-- More descriptive of what it does (setup vs fix)
-- Generic enough for any HID device
-- Follows common Linux script naming conventions

 ## License

 This script is provided as-is for configuring HID device permissions on Linux systems.